-Mental health risks are especially pertinent in furloughed or stood the risk of being made redundant. of operations to meet government requirements, meaning that their work patterns were not settled for long periods of time.
+Mental health risks are especially pertinent in sectors such as travel and hospitality that were badly hit by the pandemic, and where staff were often furloughed or stood the risk of being made redundant.
+Conversely, staff in front-line services such as health care experienced additional work, and those in other industries experienced a frequent changing of operations to meet government requirements, meaning that their work patterns were not settled for long periods of time.
 The sense among respondents, unfortunately, is that organisations have not yet felt the full effect of all of these pressures on their people, such as staff experiencing severe burnout.